 UMC is El Paso's only designated Baby-Friendly® hospital.
 At UMC, our entire maternity service was revamped to meet the Baby-Friendly® requirements.
 We have redesigned our maternity service model to keep stable mothers and babies together from birth until discharge.

 The first step of the process is to provide skin-to-skin(STS) from mother and baby immediately following birth.
 This helps the baby adapt to life outside the mother's body.
 Newborn stress levels are reduced, the heart and respiratory rate stabilizes, glucose levels increase, temperature increases and the newborn starts to move toward the breast to feed.
 Mothers also have decreased stress and pain levels as they begin to get to know and nurture their newborn.

 Sometimes mothers and babies need extra support.
-All high risk births are attended by the High Risk Team comprised on EPCH physicians, nurses and respiratory therapists.
-We also have a Newborn nursery which is used for newborns needing closer observation immediately after birth.
-However, most of our mothers and babies are able to stay together immediately after delivery.
+All high risk births are attended by the High Risk Team comprised of El Paso Children's Hospital's physicians, nurses and respiratory therapists.
+A nursery for newborns is used for babies needing closer observation immediately after birth.
+However, most mothers and babies are able to stay together immediately after delivery.
 This is called "rooming in."